tseidl/timoseidl/_pages/about.md

 ---
 permalink: /
-title: Welcome to my website!"
+title: Welcome to my website!
 excerpt: "About me"
 author_profile: true
 redirect_from: